farhad01/KLFUserInterfaceGuide/README.md

 ## Description
-Lightweight and Easy to use ios library to make the user familiar with your app. it requires a view and a text and an optional tag so you will not worry about presentation next time, it will use the tag to set a flag on UserDefault. you can present it multiple time after each other it has queueing mechanism and you will not get UIViewController presentation error.
+Lightweight and easy to use iOS library to make the user familiar with your app.
+It requires a view and a text and an optional tag so you won't have to worry about presentation next time, it will use the tag to set a flag on User Defaults.
+You can present it multiple times after each other, since it has a queueing mechanism and you will not get `UIViewController` presentation error.

 <img src="example.gif" width="280">